intel/graph-compiler/docs/constant_tensors_cache.md

 ## 1 Motivation
 Some tensors of a machine learning model are constant during inference, such as the weights of filters of convolution layers.
-There are two types of representation in terms of these constant tensors:
+There are two types of constant tensors:

-- Type 1: they appear as literal values within the model, such as `arith.constant` operations in MLIR.
+- Type 1: they are available at compile time.
+They can appear as literal values within the model, such as `arith.constant` operations in MLIR.
+They can also appear as the arguments of the MLIR module entry function and are marked as compile-time available constant explicitly.
+Constants in OpenVINO belong to this type.
+The IR of an OpenVINO model consists of its topology and constant values, like weights, in memory.
-OpenVINO can use this way.
-The IR of a OpenVINO model consists of its topology and constant values, like weights, in memory.
-These values are available in compile time.
-When transforming OpenVINO IR to MLIR, the constants can be lowered into `arith.constant` operations.

-- Type 2: they appear as the arguments of the MLIR module entry function and are marked as constant explicitly.
+When transforming OpenVINO IR to MLIR, the constants can be lowered into `arith.constant` operations, or arguments of the MLIR module entry function.
+Since the concrete values of the constants are compile-time available in OpenVINO case, it is possible to fold them in compile-time.

-OneDNN Graph needs to adopt this way.
+- Type 2: they are only available at runtime.
+Constants in OneDNN Graph belong to this type.
 According to the specification of oneDNN Graph, AOT compiling is not supported and the kernel compilation happens with logical tensors instead of real tensors.
-The literal values of these constant tensors are available at execution time.
-OpenVINO can also use this way, by excluding the constant `Input` operations when integrating.
+The literal values of these constant tensors are available at runtime.

 Within the IR, there are operations that take the constant tensors as parameters and process them, such as reordering or packing.
 Outputs of such operations are also constants.
 However, these operations will run every time